Bookmark and Share

 Printable Weight Loss Chart / Log

-So far, we've created 4 printable weight loss charts and logs in PDF format that you can download for free.
+Below are 4 printable weight loss charts and logs available as free downloadable PDF files.
 The logs include columns for recording your weight, the amount of time you've exercised (the 'Exe' column), and the number of calories consumed during the day (the 'Cal' column).
 The logs were designed to allow you to fold the paper in half (or quarters), making it easy to store your log near your scale or in your pocket.

 Hint: These logs work great in combination with the Fitness Progress Charts available in the Microsoft Office Template gallery (see the links at the bottom of this page).